 Who might benefit from this therapeutic service?

-➢ Anyone who is confused after a N.O.S.E ➢ Anyone who has experienced an altered state ➢ Anyone who has had a Near Death Experience➢ Anyone who is considering using a substance to induce an altered state ➢ Those who consider themselves psychonauts or pilgrims of the unconscious realms ➢ Anyone suffering from anxiety after an non-ordinary-state experience ➢ Anyone who would like support in integrating a mystical experience, or is considering investigating the realm beyond ego ➢ Anyone experiencing recurring dreams, lucid dreams, hypnagogia and hypnopompic, out of body states or dream paralysis
+➢Anyone who is exeriencing a life crisis that has resulted in shock ➢Anyone who is confused after a N.O.S.E ➢Anyone who has experienced an altered state ➢Anyone who has had a near Death experience or come out of a pro-longed coma ➢Anyone who is considering using a substance to induce an altered state ➢Those who consider themselves psychonauts or pilgrims of the unconscious realms ➢Anyone suffering from anxiety after an non-ordinary-state experience ➢Anyone who would like support in integrating a mystical experience, or is considering investigating the realm beyond ego ➢Anyone experiencing recurring dreams, lucid dreams, hypnagogia and hypnopompic, out of body states or dream paralysis.

 An Overview of Non Ordinary State Experiences

 Mystical experiences can be very affirmative and we can re-orient our lives to align with what we have learnt after a N.O.S.E.
 For the sake of framing the term Non Ordinary State Experience let us say here that our normal everyday state-of-consciousness, dominated by the ego, can be called “ordinary reality”, and all other realms of the psyche or states-of-consciousness can be called “non-ordinary”.
 Psychotherapists call this realm beyond ego, the unconscious.

 Carl Jung suggested that the content of our mind is not limited to what we have experienced since birth, but that we are all tapped into a collective terrain, where behaviors are drawn from certain myths and hidden archetypal images.
 He saw that we are tapped into historical models.
 He felt that the deepest unconscious mind is the real dynamo of the person and is genetically inherited and not shaped by personal experience.